In 2016, a few months before finishing university I thought I had it all together.

 My first year was a real struggle.
 Education in Bolivia is different.
 Kids were not allowed to fail any subjects.
 Kind of by law.
 So what happened?
 Most of them didn’t do anything and teachers had to invent all sorts of things to make them pass.

 The next year, I didn’t teach.
 But in my third year in Bolivia, I got an offer I couldn’t refuse.
-I was asked to teach English part-time in the American International School of Bolivia (AISB), one of the countries most prestigious schools.
+I was asked to teach English part-time in the American International School of Bolivia (AISB), one of the country’s most prestigious schools.
 And if I’m not wrong, the only Bolivian school that offers an American, Bolivian and International degree.
-(To give you an idea of its prestige, the monthly fees were about the same as my wage of around $700.)
+(To give you an idea of its prestige, the monthly fees were about the same as my wage of around $ 700.)

 But back to me.
 Most importantly, everything I have now was determined in those years.

-That girl I met on Tinder is now my wife and the mother of our beautiful daughter.
+That girl I met on Tinder is now my wife and the mother of our beautiful daughter and son.

 In the following months, I slowly started raising my rates but I wasn’t finding many big opportunities.
 So at the start of 2020, I was combining four jobs: teaching English in AISB, coaching football in AISB, coaching elsewhere and doing some freelance work.